kuiperzone/PupNet-Deploy/README.md

 however.
 This is because the `pupnet.conf` sits in the same directory as the `HelloWorld.sln` file.

 If your `pupnet.conf` files shares the same directory as your `.sln` or `.csproj` file, you may leave `DotnetProjectPath` empty.
-Otherwise use this field specify the path to your solution or project file or directory.
+Otherwise use this field specify the path to your solution or project file or directory relative from the location of the configuration file.

+### Dotnet Publish Arguments ###

+The follow parameter is used to specify values to supply to the `dotnet publish` call:

+    DotnetPublishArgs = -p:Version=${APP_VERSION} --self-contained true -p:DebugType=None -p:DebugSymbols=false

+As an absolute minimum, we always want to include `--self-contained true`, as this will cause dotnet not only to compile the application, but to publish all dependencies into a single directory.

 ### Application Versioning ###